In this ultimate guide, first we present the saffron harvest process.

 Here, we identified 5 important ways to identify the real high-quality saffron.

-The saffron smell is described as a sort of sweetish aroma.
+The smell of saffron is described as a sort of sweetish aroma.
 Some people found it husky and sweet.

 A saffron producer describes the real saffron scent as "a blend of earth, tobacco, vanilla, honey, salty-sweet."